 Being together all day, every day forced us to put effort into our relationships as family members, and gave us lots of extra time together as the years went by.

-It was so nice to finish our studies early in the day so we had time to play with our siblings or have family time after dinner.
+It was so nice to finish our studies early in the day so we had time to play together or have family time after dinner.

 And of course, I loved spending my “school” days with family.
 We got to be part of it all together, learn from each other, and make memories together.

-I remember another occasion where one of my aunts spent a great deal of time with me to help me prepare botany displays and experiments for a homeschool fair I decided to participate in.
+And I remember another occasion where my aunt spent multiple days with me to help me prepare botany displays and experiments for a homeschool fair I was part of.
 I loved getting to share that experience with her.